 Investigation into an administrative violation should first confirm that the IU was properly notified of the program requirement in apparent violation.
-Such requirement violations include failure of an IU to respond to a request for response to an industrial survey; a prohibited discharge, as identified by Section 70-87 of the Jonesboro Municipal Code PTO, by a non-permitted IU who may or may not be aware of the prohibition; and failure to apply for a permit or a permit renewal.
+Such requirement violations include failure of an IU to respond to a request for response to an industrial survey; a prohibited discharge, as identified by Section 70-87 of the PTO, by a non-permitted IU who may or may not be aware of the prohibition; and failure to apply for a permit or a permit renewal.

-The PC shall conclude investigation of the apparent administrative violation and initiate the appropriate enforcement response. within 30 days of the discovery of the violation.
+The PC shall conclude investigation of the apparent administrative violation and initiate the appropriate enforcement response.